NeutronStarDAO/ConstellationBook-English/src/0.JourneytoWeb3/WhatistheBlockchain.md

 <img src="assets/WhatistheBlockchain/image-20230622173625314.png" alt="image-20230622173625314" style="zoom: 25%;" />

-On one hand, storage capacity is insufficient to meet the massive storage demands of transaction data; on the other hand, during shopping frenzies like Double 11 and 618, system access volume surges, CPU loads continue to climb, and overload situations occur frequently.
+For one thing, storage capacity is insufficient to meet the massive storage demands of transaction data; for another, during shopping frenzies like Double 11 and 618, system access volume surges, CPU loads continue to climb, and overload situations occur frequently.
 Even more severe, server failures sometimes occur, resulting in the entire system becoming paralyzed and transaction data being lost.

 <br>